trimstray/nginx-admins-handbook/doc/RULES.md

   Also take a look at this:

-  > _A more generic solution for running several HTTPS servers on a single IP address is TLS Server Name Indication extension (SNI, [RFC6066 - Transport Layer Security (TLS) Extensions: Extension Definitions](https://tools.ietf.org/html/rfc6066) <sup>[IETF]</sup>), which allows a browser to pass a requested server name during the SSL handshake and, therefore, the server will know which certificate it should use for the connection._
+  > _A more generic solution for running several HTTPS servers on a single IP address is TLS Server Name Indication extension (SNI, [RFC 6066](https://tools.ietf.org/html/rfc6066) <sup>[IETF]</sup>), which allows a browser to pass a requested server name during the SSL handshake and, therefore, the server will know which certificate it should use for the connection._

 ###### Example